 ‘Satellite images are also well suited for studying the quality of the water and the seabed.
 For example, we examine the interaction between sediment and the algae and animals that live in the water and seabed.
 This knowledge is important with respect to, for example, the dredging of estuaries for shipping.’

-‘We also use radar images; these can observe, for example, the roughness of tidal mudflats.
+‘We also use radar images; these can detect, for example, the roughness of tidal mudflats.
 This way, radar can even be used to map mussel and oyster reefs on tidal mudflats.
-Now we can also make use of techniques like drones.
-These provide very detailed spatial information.
+Now we can also make use of techniques like drones; these provide very detailed spatial information.

 With all these forms of remote sensing, we are finding out how our coastal systems work and how they adapt to changing conditions and interventions.
 We are also learning how coastal processes help us, and how we can protect our coasts.’